MoeSadoon/menu_lambda/README.md

-# menu_lambda
+# Menu Menu Lambda
-Quick hacky menu scraper lambda
+Quick hacky menu scraper lambda for the News Uk canteen menu, which then posts into a slack channel.